tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 Well ...
 47+8 = 55 characters.
 This is still outstanding.

-Apart from needing a 80-column card, the main drawback to this technique is that for some routines, you'll need help of a POKE or two because characters from $80->$9F (128 to 159) and $FF (255) cannot be ``PRINT``ed.
+Apart from needing a 80-column card, the main drawback to this technique is that for some routines, you'll need the help of a POKE or two because characters from $80->$9F (128 to 159) and $FF (255) cannot be ``PRINT``ed.
 But as this will only take 11-12 chars more it might be acceptable in most of the cases.

-Could we do better ?
+If you have 2 un``PRINT``able characters it will take 24 additional characters to POKE.
+This brings us to a total of 79 bytes !
+An additional un``PRINT``able character and we are above 100 characters !

+There must be a better more general way !

 ## POKEing Hexadecimal from Applesoft
 Hexadecimal representation of bytes take only two characters, so it would be only 28 characters in the end.
 Of course Applesoft doesn't handle hexadecimal but maybe there are workarounds ?